VinaLx/VinaLx.github.io/_posts/2017-09-07-haskell-basic-monad.md

 # Let's get started

-`Monad` is maybe the most important programming pattern in haskell, the name "Monad" came from mathematic, but it (maybe) doesn't really matter that a programmer doesn't understand what its exact mathematical definition is, so do many other names we came across in haskell.
+`Monad` is maybe the most important programming pattern in haskell, the name "Monad" came from mathematics, but it (maybe) doesn't really matter that a programmer doesn't understand what its exact mathematical definition is, so do many other names we came across in haskell.

 ## Motivation